by-k4y4k/F-vscode-theme/README.md

 ## Why F?
 F is the first letter in forgotten, *and* it's my favourite letter, *and* it's also something different.
 It's certainly easy to find in the Theme Picker :).

+Interested?
+Hit ctrl/cmd-p inside of VSCode and type `ext install k4y4k.f`.

 ### TODO:
 - [ ] debug status bar colour looks yuck
 - [ ] admit to the world that I am actually 5 and yuck is an atomic-bomb level insult
+- [ ] light variant of theme, depending on if I decide I need one.